pawangupta99/Assignment/README.md

 **MongoDB Operator**: The MongoDB operator streamlines the setup of network configurations, persistent storage, and dedicated computing resources for each container, minimizing the need for manual intervention.

+### **Monitoring**<br>

+We are monitoring **CPU and Memory Usage** of Node JS Application and Mongo DB service.
+Also we are monitoring the **total number of active requests** for the web application as this gives the 360 degree view of application and scaling requirement.

-**Prometheus Operator for Monitoring**: The Prometheus operator facilitates the monitoring of various Kubernetes metrics, such as pod health, CPU, and memory usage.
+* **Prometheus Operator for Monitoring**: The Prometheus operator facilitates the monitoring of various Kubernetes metrics, such as pod health, CPU, and memory usage.
 We also track custom metrics, including total and active requests in real-time.

-**Custom Metrics Monitoring and Alerting**: We've set up alerts to notify us if the number of active pods for our application drops below three at any time.
+* **Custom Metrics Monitoring and Alerting**: We've set up alerts to notify us if the number of active pods for our application drops below three at any time.

 <br>

-### Implemention:
+## Implemention:
 Node Js service makes a connection to Mongo DB to get the home page content from the DB table <br>
 ![img_1.png](screenshots/img_1.png)